-19 TRADE AND OTHER RECEIVABLES, CONTRACT ASSETS AND PREPAYMENTS (CONTINUED)
+18 TRADE AND OTHER RECEIVABLES, CONTRACT ASSETS AND PREPAYMENTS (CONTINUED)

-- (a) Trade and other receivables and contract assets (continued) Notes: - (i) The balance mainly related to transactions under an export agency agreement entered into between the Group and a company under the control of a shareholder of the Company. - (ii) The amounts are unsecured, non-interest bearing and have no fixed terms of repayment. - (iii) At 31 March 2022, other receivables include advances to customers of car trading platform segment and prepayment for purchase of parallel imported cars which orders were subsequently cancelled, amounted to RMB1,815,745,000.
-Further information on credit risk is disclosed in Note 31. - (iv) All of the trade and other receivables are expected to be recovered or recognised as expenses within one year. - (v) Contract assets are mainly arising from performance under the sale and installation of HVAC.
+- (a) Trade and other receivables and contract assets (continued)

+Notes: - (i) The balance mainly related to transactions under an export agency agreement entered into between the Group and a company under the control of a shareholder of the Company. - (ii) The amounts are unsecured, non-interest bearing and have no fixed terms of repayment. - (iii) As at 31 March 2024, total amounts of RMB244.2 million have been provided to three third parties and suppliers of the Group.
+Subsequent to the date of this financial report, the amounts were fully refunded. - (iv) All of the trade and other receivables are expected to be recovered or recognised as expenses within one year. - (v) Contract assets are mainly arising from performance under the sale and installation of HVAC.
 The Group's HVAC business requires stage payments.
 A 20% to 30% of the consideration of goods will be payable after the completion of the installation inspection.
 This amount is included in contract assets until the completion of installation inspection as the Group's entitlement to this final payment is conditional upon the Group's work satisfactorily passing inspection.
-The contract assets are expected to be fully recovered in three years.
+The contract assets are expected to be fully recovered in three years. - (vi) All of the amounts are expected to be billed within one year from the end of the reporting period, except for the amounts of RMB3.5 million at 31 March 2024 (31 March 2023: RMB3.4 million) related to retentions receivable (net of loss allowance) which are expected to be recovered over one year.